 4. Go on a Backcountry Hike

 You can also use McCarthy as a jumping-off point for multi-day backpacking trips run by St. Elias Alpine Guides or companies like Expedition Alaska.
 These experiences take you deep into the park for 2 to 7 days of camping, hiking, and sometimes kayaking.
-It’s a real epic experience in the largest National Park we have!
+It’s a really epic experience in the largest National Park we have!

 5. Go Rafting Through the Wilderness